U.S. to recommend COVID-19 vaccine boosters 8 months after second dose

 The Biden administration is expected later this week to recommend that the majority of Americans get a booster shot eight months after their second dose of a COVID-19 vaccine.
 The boosters would be administered once the vaccines are fully approved by the Food and Drug Administration and the Centers for Disease Control and Prevention signs off on them.

-An administration official and two sources familiar with the ongoing discussions told CBS News boosters will be recommended for individuals 8 months after being fully vaccinated with the Pfizer or Moderna shot.
+An administration official and two sources familiar with the ongoing discussions told CBS News boosters will be recommended for individuals eight months after being fully vaccinated with the Pfizer or Moderna shot.

 Federal health officials are waiting for more data before offering guidance for Johnson & Johnson/Janssen vaccine recipients.